tfaramar/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are similar to spreadsheets in that they store data grouped by rows — a table defines the contents.
+SQL (structured query language) is the language that we use to manage and access the data from a relational database.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+Every table in a relational database should have a primary key because primary keys uniquely identify each row of a table.
+They are usually represented by an auto-incrementing integer.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+This is called a foreign key.
+Foreign keys are used to create links between tables.
+They are usually represented by unique integers, and they are used to connect a record in one table to a record in a second table.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+To model a many to many relationship between two tables, we need to create a third table that contains foreign keys, which reference the primary key on each of the two tables.
+This allows for unique combinations of the keys that reference the two related tables.

 ## Minimum Viable Product